YuWang-1024/DRDT/README.md

-# Code and Dataset of paper Learning Dynamic LLM Reflection for Sequential Recommen- dation with Divergent Thinking
+# Code and Dataset of paper Learning Dynamic LLM Reflection for Sequential Recommendation with Divergent Thinking